biocodellc/biocode-lims/readme.md

 ### Geneious Plugin
 Run the following command from the root directory to create the gplugin file:

-    ant create-plugin
+    ./gradlew  createPlugin

-Drag and drop the gplugin file from the build directory into Geneious to install the plugin.
+Drag and drop the gplugin file from the build/distributoin directory into Geneious to install the plugin.

 ### LIMS Server (Under Development)
 The LIMS Server is packaged as a distributable WAR file that can be deployed on most Java Web Servers.  (eg) Jetty